Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Security Analysis

 Our design aims to provide the verifier with clear and enforceable guarantees against a powerful host-level adversary.
 At a high level, the verifier must be convinced that attestation evidence (\gls{tee} report and \gls{vtpm} quote) originates from genuine roots of trust, is cryptographically bound to a single physical platform, and cannot be substituted, replayed, or proxied from another machine.
 The evidence must remain fresh, consistent across \gls{tee} and \gls{tpm} measurements, and verifiable even when transmitted over host-controlled channels.
 We exclude threats such as physical tampering or supply chain compromise, as outlined in our threat model.

 These goals apply in both deployment scenarios.
 In \textbf{S1}, they ensure provider-operated \glspl{vtpm} are properly provisioned and tightly linked to the \gls{cvm} launch state.
-In \textbf{S2}, they ensure discrete \gls{tpm} quotes and \gls{cvm} attestations both come from the same bare-metal chassis, even with an untrusted host stack.
-Together, these objectives form the basis for analyzing the concrete attacks in the next section.
+For \textbf{S1}, the provider controls both the vTPM and the \gls{ekc} issuance, so the binding rests on the provider's operational integrity rather than on hardware sealing alone—a weaker but still economically rational guarantee, as discussed in \Cref{sec:threat-model}.
+In \textbf{S2}, they ensure \gls{dtpm} quotes and \gls{cvm} attestations both come from the same bare-metal chassis, even with an untrusted host stack.
+Together, these objectives form the basis for analyzing the concrete attacks next.

-To clarify how our protocol addresses each threat, we now detail the naive attestation flow shown in \Cref{fig:baremetal-naive}.
-We then examine six software attacks (A1-A6) that a malicious Host Manager may attempt.
-This sets the stage for the detailed discussion ahead.
-In the naive flow, the verifier requests a nonce-bound \gls{tee} report and a matching \gls{tpm}/\gls{vtpm} quote from an \emph{honest} host.
-Identical digests and a shared nonce indicate a single, correctly booted platform, confirming host integrity.
-The adversary’s objective is to convince the verifier that the \gls{tee} protecting the \gls{cvm} is hosted in the expected cloud environment.
-To achieve this, the adversary can target two artifacts: the \gls{vtpm} quote and the \gls{td} attestation.
-Lacking physical access, attackers must rely on software-based attacks, such as replay, proxy, or side-channel manipulation.
+To clarify how our protocol addresses each threat, we detail the naive attestation flow shown in \Cref{fig:baremetal-naive}.
+A verifier confirms host integrity by requesting a nonce-bound \gls{tee} report and a matching \gls{tpm} quote.
+Identical digests and shared nonces prove the artifacts originate from the same correctly booted platform.
+An adversary controlling the host OS (but lacking physical access) aims to deceive the verifier regarding the \gls{cvm}'s cloud location using software-based attacks.
+This threat is most acute in bare-metal deployments (\textbf{S2}), where the host stack is untrusted.
+We examine six attacks (A1-A6) that a malicious Host Manager \encircled{M.} may attempt.

-In this setting, the \gls{cvm} operator communicates with the \gls{vtpm} while the host is managed entirely by the infrastructure provider.
-The tenant's visibility is restricted to attestation reports received within the \gls{cvm}.
-This model enables multiple attack vectors for an adversary \encircled{M} controlling the host operating system.
-Since the v\gls{tpm} and host environment are completely opaque to the tenant, the provider is able to forge or simulate the entire \gls{vtpm} quote (attack \textbf{A1}).